 Who must register?

-Premises where food and/or drink operations are carried out on a regular basis must be registered with their local authority.
+Premises in Sheffield where food and/or drink operations are carried out on a regular basis must be registered with us.
 This includes:

 - food businesses

 - mobile food units should be registered if they are kept in Sheffield overnight

 - selling or providing food and/or drink

 If you are a childminder who provides food, you will automatically be registered as a food business when you register with Ofsted.
 This only applies for registrations made on or after 1 January 2014, and is part of the government’s commitment to reduce the burden on business.

 If you make, prepare or handle food that comes from animals (for example meat or dairy products) and do not sell directly to the public, please contact us, as you may need formal approval to carry out your processes.

 You can contact us for some basic advice about starting up a new food business.
 You should also visit the Food Standards Agency website for further information.

 Whilst anyone can open a food business, we advise you to gain catering experience and/or qualifications.